Insider trading probe casts shadow on Japan Tobacco offering

-TOKYO A widening probe of insider trading that has ensnared Japan's largest brokerage now also threatens to complicate a plan to raise as much as $6 billion (3.9 billion pounds) to fund reconstruction efforts after the March 2011 earthquake, bankers and officials say.
+TOKYO A widening probe of insider trading that has ensnared Japan's largest brokerage now also threatens to complicate a plan to raise as much as $6 billion to fund reconstruction efforts after the March 2011 earthquake, bankers and officials say.

-Japan's Ministry of Finance is in the process of selecting four underwriters to manage a stock offering for Japan Tobacco (2914.T), the world's third largest cigarette company - a deal expected to rank as one of Japan's largest share sales in recent years.
+Japan's Ministry of Finance is in the process of selecting four underwriters to manage a stock offering for Japan Tobacco, the world's third largest cigarette company - a deal expected to rank as one of Japan's largest share sales in recent years.

-The deal also represents the first major Tokyo share offering since Japan's securities regulators began a formal investigation of insider trading at Nomura Holdings (8604.T).
+The deal also represents the first major Tokyo share offering since Japan's securities regulators began a formal investigation of insider trading at Nomura Holdings.

 Nomura is Japan's largest brokerage, the market's lead underwriter and a dominant force with Japanese retail investors that would normally be expected to jostle for a lead spot in a signature deal like Japan Tobacco.